 I've avoided the word "phoneme" when discussing any of the phonics information here on the OnTrack Reading website, preferring to use the more parent-friendly term "sound" instead.
 In the various OnTrack Reading materials, reference is made to the 43 sounds of English, but it would be more accurate to say the 43 phonemes, for there are literally hundreds of English sounds, even before you begin to consider the influence of various English dialects.
 For instance, a linguist will detect a difference between the /k/ sound of "cool" and the /k/ sound of "keep," a difference caused by the vowel sound that follows.

 In today's Perspectives article I'll discuss the original purpose of the OnTrack Reading Phonogram Flash Cards plus two other potential uses.
-The flashcards are available as a PDF from lulu.com.
-If you purchase the PDF, you will need to print the pages out on your home printer, using card stock, and then cut them into individual cards.
+If you download the PDF below, you will need to print the pages out on your home printer, using card stock, and then cut them into individual cards.

 The Intended Use of the Flash Cards